 bridges & crowns are dental appliances that restores a tooth's function or appearance.

-Crown and Bridges Services in Langley
+Dental Crown and Bridges Services in Langley

 Dentists position them in a patient's mouth to replace several missing teeth.
 Dental technicians custom-make bridges, and as a result, they are barely evident and will bring back the teeth's natural shape.
 In addition, bridges will retain the patient's upper and lower teeth bite relationship.